ADHD Therapy

 These challenges can erode self-trust, impact relationships and make everyday life feel difficult, scattered and overwhelming.

-ADHD Support that Meets You Where You Are At
+ADHD Coaching and Counselling that Meets You Where You Are At

-In ADHD-informed coaching and therapy, we focus on building practical strategies and emotional insight.
-Coaching supports you in creating external systems to work with your brain—like structuring your time, clarifying goals and developing routines that stick.
-The therapeutic side helps you unlearn shame, understand your emotional patterns, improve your relationships and rebuild your sense of confidence and self-worth.
+In ADHD-informed coaching and therapy, we focus on helping you build practical strategies and emotional insight.
+We can support you to create systems to work with your brain, like structuring your time, clarifying goals and developing routines that stick.
+We can also help you to explore and unlearn shame, understand your emotional patterns, improve your relationships and rebuild your sense of confidence and self-worth.

 Together, we will: